mramshaw/protobufs/README.md

     http://developers.google.com/protocol-buffers/docs/pythontutorial

-[Uses protobuf format 2, which we will try to update to 3.]
+[Uses protobuf format 2, which we will update to format 3.
+In fact, we will use the same __proto__ file for both - now that's language agnostic!]

 Example Golang and Python code from: